SoundMetrics/aris-integration-sdk/README.md

 ### Release History
 The release history of this SDK is tracked [here](release-history.md).
 Releases are available [here](https://github.com/SoundMetrics/aris-integration-sdk/releases).

-## Exclusions
-This SDK provides capabilities for controlling an ARIS Explorer.
-ARIS Defender cannot be controlled with this SDK, only the built-in supervisor functionality is available for ARIS Defender.

-This SDK, beginning with version 2.0, supersedes a previous ARIS 1.x SDK.
-The older SDK is not compatible with current ARIS production.

 ## Git-specific Issues
 This git repository includes the submodule `aris-file-sdk`.
 If you intend to clone this repo